 One organizaton, Neighborhood Study Help Program, enjoyed greater success this year.
 Last year only 30 students signed to tutor South Bend grade school children.
 "This year we signed about 200 people for our tutoring program," said Mary Ann McCarthy, co-ordinator of Neighborhood Study Help.
 Michael Maguire, of CILA, and Lucy McCoullagh, of Headstart, were pleased with student response.
 Both attributed Activities Night success to good organization and good location in LaFortune Ball Room.
 Notre Dame Rowing Club had 90 sign-ups, a great increase from last year.
 "Since approximately 30 girls signed up, we are considering a girl's crew," said Frank Loughery of the Rowing Club.
-Senior class plans trip to Miami game by Judy Rauenhorst Staft Reporter The Notre Dame-Miami football game will highlight this year's Senior Class trip to Miami, Florida, said Jerry Samaniego, Senior Class President.
-November 29-December 2, the trip is open to all Notre Dame and St. Mary's students at a cost of \$160, with an option to spend a day at Disneyworld for \$25.
-The three day trip is limited to 160 students on a first come, first serve basis, added Samaniego.
-All transportation and the game ticket are included in the total price.
-A \$25 non-refundable deposit is being collected at the Notre Dame Travel Bureau and is due by Friday, September 28.
-Under the present itinerary, buses will depart from the Circle after classes on Thursday, November 29, for Chicago, where students will catch a direct flight to Miami.
-Accomodations will be Isis Art Gallery to hold meeting An organizational meeting will be held Friday at 7:30 p.m. in the Isis Gallery for students i terested i art or in working for the gallery.
-The Isis Gallery, a student art gallery backed by the Cultural Arts Commission will be opening around the first of October.
-Tentative plans have been made for student art shows, exchange programs with other colleges, and outside speakers.
-The Isis Gallery is located in the northwest corner of the old open 6:45 "Tango"- 7:00-9:15 a girl's cre Loughery of th Bicycle registration This information will then be filed in Computer Gard's national computers with terminals in most major cities in addition to the Notre Dame security files.
+Bicycle registration continued from page 1) This information will then be filed in Computer Gard's national computers with terminals in most major cities in addition to the Notre Dame security files.
 The biggest advantage in this, Pears noted, was that the registration would be cross-referenced by serial number, manufacturer and owner's name.
 The student will receive an identification card to keep with him and a sticker to place on the bike's frame.
-Singleton said that if someone does a know the social number of Singleton said that if someone does, a know the serial number or cannot find it, he should bring the bike itself to the booths.
+Singleton said that if someone doesn a know the serial number or cannot find it, he should bring the bike itself to the booths.
 If there is no serial number on the bike, he said that metal dies would be available to stamp a number on it.
-The Computer Gard registration would be in effect for five years, he auucu.

-SENIOR BAR REGULAR HOURS:
+The Computer Gard registration would be in effect for five years, he SENIOR BAR REGULAR HOURS:

 WEDNESDAY 7-2 FRIDAY 4-2 Happy hour 4-6

-SATURDAY 7-2

 16 oz.
 Beer 25 ¢

+SATURDAY 7-2

 EXTRA HOURS ON HOME

 FOOTBALL WEEKENDS: THURSDAY 7-2

 SATURDAY 10 a.m. - Kickoff and immediately following game till 2 a.m.

 THIS FRIDAY H·H· \$PECIAL

 Bloody Marys - regular 75 cents

 Friday 4-6 2/\$1.00

 THIS SATURDAY HALTER NIGHT

 Girls (only!!) wearing halters may purchase 2 whiskey sours for 1⁄2 price.

 6 pm - 9 pm

 BAR CARDS AND SHIRTS

 STILL ON SALE

 SCHOLASTIC Organizational Meeting

-8 pm SCHOLASTIC office Wed.
-Nite 4th floor LaFortune All old staff members urged to attend; all newcomers welcome
+8 pm SCHOLASTIC office

+Wed.
+Nite 4th floor LaFortune

+All old staff members urged to attend;

+all newcomers welcome

 The Collegiate Jazz Festival April 4 - 7 Needs Workers

 To apply come to Cultural Arts

 Commission offices, 4th floor

 LaFortune 12:00 - 1:00

 Sept.
 12-14 & 17-19

-01
+10

 contact Kenneth Lee 8588

 CLASSIFIED ADS

 WANTED

 Wanted: Home for Labrador pup.
 Owner will feed, clean up.
 Will pay.
 Call 283-1628

 Girl's Group Home needs mature reliable couples (preferably without children (TO ACT AS SUBSTITUTE HOUSEPARENTS ON WEEKENDS.
 Paid position.
 Apply to Mrs. Carol Wilken at 233-9491.

 Need 2 general admission tix to Northwestern game.
 Call 283-3694.

 HOUSEMATE needed to share furnished house with two seniors.
 Excellent location, large living room 2 bedrooms, kitchen.
 Transportation to campus available.
 420 St. Vincent.
 Call 232-5312.
 Needed: 4 general admission tix to USC or Michigan State games.
 Will pay well.
-Call 6727.
-Wanted: 3 or 5 speed bike.
+Call Wanted: 3 or 5 speed bike.
 Call 8301 or see Brent at 20 Pangborn.

 Wanted: experienced portrait artist to do portrait sketches on premises.
-Phome Book Shack 256-0111 Need 4 Northwestern tix desperately together if possible.
+Phome Book Shack 256.0111 Need 4 Northwestern tix desperately together if possible.
 Call 7835 now.
 Need fourth man for ND Apts.
 232-8671 Needed: 4 general admissions tix to any home game except Air Forcpe.
 Call John 282-1568.
 Roommate needed ND Apts.
 832 ND Ave.
 Apt 2A.
 Call 233-1302.